 3. Try New Things

-Because I do not have the handcuffs of endless appointments keeping me down for now, I can:
+Because I don’t have the handcuffs of endless appointments keeping me down, I can:

 It may not be exciting as going for a walk in the forest, but that is what I can do, and I am enjoying it.